PartCo: Part-Level Correspondence Priors Enhance Category Discovery: Experiments

 \section{Experiments}

 In this section, we describe our experimental setups in Sec.~\ref{sec:setup}.
 Next, we present our main results in Sec.~\ref{sec:experimental_results}.
-Finally, in Sec.~\ref{sec:component_analysis} we analyze the effectiveness of our model's components and design choices.
+Finally, in Sec.~\ref{sec:component_analysis} we analyze the effectiveness of PartCo's components and design choices.